Global-Policy-Lab/gpl-covid/README.md

 conda activate gpl-covid
 ```

+**Note:** RStudio is commented out of that environment, because it causes dependency clashes in a Windows environment.
+If you are not in Windows, and would like to use the RStudio app, feel free to uncomment it before creating the environment.
 Once you have activated this environment, to run some of the Python scripts, you’ll need to install the small package (1 module) that is included in this repo.
 Execute

 ```bash
 pip install -e .